Inggenio/Inggenio/README.md

 - 📫 How to reach me inggenio13@gmail.com
 - ⚡ Fun fact: Im from Argentina, Civil Engineer with +10years of expierence in Complex Projects.
 We haved moved to Germany, kept working in Civil Engineering, but the will of Change was Stronger.. so i have started to work in 2023 in Studying Coding.
 Today I'm studying and building my firsts Projects
+I speak English and German (of course Spanish too!)

 <!---
 Inggenio/Inggenio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.